yanxiang-yang/yanxiang-yang.github.io/_pages/about.md

 ## Updates

+* _03/10/2023_: our paper entitled "The State of Play between Managing Major Sport Events and Human Rights: A Scoping Review" was accepcted by Event Management.
 * _12/06/2022_: I received the Certificate for Teaching in Higher Education of Bavarian Universities.
 * _11/30/2022_: I received the Certificate of Marie Skłodowska-Curie Fellowship.
 * _11/25/2022_: our paper entitled "Predicting transfer fees in professional European football before and during COVID-19 using machine learning" was accepted by European Sport Management Quarterly.